Trekking In Small Groups

 I like to trek in large groups.

-There is no fun unless there is no blaring Bollywood songs on their speakers.
+There is no fun unless there are no blaring Bollywood songs on their speakers.
 My eyes bleed out looking at the quiet and spacious campsites.
 There is so much peach and quietude for self-introspection in the mountains.
 But who needs it anyway?

 And it is so much cheaper.